Slordef/vrs/README.md

-# Ver - App Versionning Manager
+# Ver - App Versioning Manager
 Automatically manage application version, installation via a batch file, version selection and rollback For the moment, simple in design to be useful in all situations.
 Creation of symbolic links for the redirection on the application and of a "versions" folder for the various versions available